mstksg/inCode/copy/entries/control-intro.md

 Due to an unfortunate mix-up on your contractor's part, your only option is elevators operated via water jets (like the ones at water fountains).
-You can control how hard the jets push with a valve you can open or shut partially.
+You can control how hard the jets push with a valve that you can open or shut partially.
 The water jets push little plates in chutes up, and the hamsters hitch along for a ride.

 Let's say you can control how much the valve is open by twisting a knob (kind of like a garden hose).
-The more open the valve is, the higher the jet and the higher the elevator car.
+The more open the valve is, the higher the jet goes and the higher the elevator car.

-How do you know how much you have to open the valve up to get the car to go *exactly* to the second story?
+How do you find out how much you have to open the valve up to get the car to go *exactly* to the second story?

 That's Easy! (?)
 ----------------